Four Thieves Vinegar Collective: Apothecary MicroLab

-Four Thieves has released instructions for building an "Apothecary MicroLab", a DIY device claimed to be able to synthesize a variety of medications.
+Four Thieves has released instructions for building an "Apothecary MicroLab", a DIY controlled lab reactor claimed to be able to synthesize a variety of medications.
 The group released instructions for manufacturing pyrimethamine (Daraprim) from acetonitrile, ethyl bromide, and dicyandiamide with it.
 Laufer claims that it can also be used to make naloxone, cabotegravir, mifepristone, and misoprostol.
 Jeremiah Johnson, a researcher at the Massachusetts Institute of Technology, has stated that using it would be very dangerous as it could create the wrong drug or the wrong dose.
 Eric von Hippel, an economist at MIT who supports DIY medication, has stated that the design could create chemical byproducts as well as or instead of the intended medication.

 Laufer claims that they have successfully synthesized cabotegravir, an experimental new integrase inhibitor, and asked heroin dealers to cut their product with it in order to help lower the rates of HIV infection among heroin users.

 Abortion

-In 2022, Four Thieves released detailed instructions for how to make an abortion pill, and subsequently distributed business cards at a hacker convention in Queens, New York that were labeled "This Card is an Abortion" and had three doses of misoprostol embedded in them.
+In 2022, Four Thieves released detailed instructions for how to make an abortion pill, and subsequently distributed business cards at a hacker convention in Queens, New York, that were labeled "This Card is an Abortion" and had three doses of misoprostol embedded in them.

 Reception

 Jose Gomez-Marquez, who is researching pharmaceuticals at MIT, has stated his belief that the group is more about publicity than medication, and is concerned about the danger of unvetted information being published.
 Vinay Prasad, a professor of medicine at Oregon Health & Science University, believes that DIY medication is "foolhardy".

 Jo Zayner, another biohacker, believes that the group's work is more symbolic than anything else.

 Chemist Derek Lowe described the Vice magazine article on the collective as "largely bullshit".
 He noted that they had synthesized known substances rather than producing new ones.
-He also pointed out that their proposal to combat Hepatitis C could accidentally cause treatment-resistant strains of Hepatitis C.
+He also pointed out that their proposal to combat Hepatitis C could accidentally cause treatment-resistant strains of Hepatitis C. In September 2024 Derek Lowe replied to further publicity for the group, pointing out that they don't address the fact that Sofosbuvir is given as part of a combination therapy or how they calculated the figure of $70 for a whole course of treatment.
+He also pointed out that the group doesn't address waste disposal, purification, solvents or availability of starting materials.